feathers-plus/graphql/README.md

 GraphQL is a wrapper around [resolver functions](https://graphql.org/learn/execution/#root-fields-resolvers) you have to provide.
-You'll be familiar with resolvers if you've used the [fastJoin](https://feathers-plus.github.io/v1/feathers-hooks-common/guide.html#fastJoin) common hook.
+You'll be familiar with resolvers if you've used the [fastJoin](https://feathers-plus.github.io/v1/feathers-hooks-common/guide.html#fastJoin) common hook, as fastJoin's design is based on GraphQL.

-You will find that you need to write **lots and lots** of resolver functions for a non-trivial app.
+You will find that you need to write **lots** of resolver functions for a non-trivial app.
 For some insight, look at this
 [relatively simple example](https://github.com/feathers-plus/cli-generator-example/blob/master/js-nedb-services/src/services/graphql/service.resolvers.js)
 involving just 5 tables.